tbeeley/Fifa---5-aside-helper/README.md

 - Add a game engine
 - Make a simple web-interface
-- Add text functionality with Twilio
+- Add texting functionality with Twilio